-Adelphi Financial Brokers acts as an Independent Broker which means that:
+Adelphi Financial Brokers acts as an Impartial Broker which means that:

-- The principal regulated activities of the firm are provided on the basis of a fair analysis of the market; and
+- The principal regulated activities of the firm are provided on the basis of a fair and personal analysis of the market; and

 - You have the option to pay in full for our services by means of a fee.

-The concept of fair analysis is derived from the Insurance Mediation Directive.
-It describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, mortgages, and/ or a specialist area.
+The concept of fair and personal analysis describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, mortgages, and/ or a specialist area.
 The number of contracts and providers considered must be sufficiently large to enable an intermediary to recommend a product that would be adequate to meet a client’s needs.